Recover an Exchange Server

 You need to be assigned permissions before you can perform this procedure.
 To see what permissions you need, see the "Exchange infrastructure permissions" section in the Exchange and Shell Infrastructure Permissions topic.

 Reset the computer account for the lost server.
 For detailed steps, see Reset a Computer Account.

 Install the proper operating system and name the new server with the same name as the lost server.
 Recovery won't succeed if the server on which recovery is being performed doesn't have the same name as the lost server.

 Join the server to the same domain as the lost server.

 Log on to the server being recovered and open a command prompt.

-Navigate to the Exchange 2016 installation files, and run the following command.
+Navigate to the Exchange 2010 installation files, and run the following command:

-After Setup has completed, but before the recovered server is put into production, reconfigure any custom settings that were previously present on the server, and then restart the server.
+After Setup has completed, but before the recovered server is put into production, reconfigure any custom settings that were previously present on the server.